Shompen language

 Shompen, or Shom Peng, is a language or group of languages spoken on Great Nicobar Island in the Indian union territory of the Andaman and Nicobar Islands, in the Indian Ocean, northwest of Sumatra, Indonesia.

-Partially because the native peoples of the Andaman and Nicobar Islands are protected from outside researchers, Shompen is poorly described, with most descriptions being from the 19th century and a few more recently but of poor quality.
-Shompen appears to be related to Southern Nicobarese varieties, however Glottolog considers it a language isolate.

-Speakers

 The Shompen are hunter-gatherers living in the hilly hinterland of the Great Nicobar Biosphere Reserve.
 Population estimates are approximately 400, but no census has been conducted.
+Partially because the native peoples of the Andaman and Nicobar Islands are protected from outside researchers, Shompen is poorly described, with most descriptions being from the 19th century and a few more recent ones that are of poor quality.
+Shompen appears to be related to Southern Nicobarese varieties, however Glottolog considers it a language isolate.

+Geographical distribution

 Parmanand Lal (1977:104) reported the presence of several Shompen villages in the interior of Great Nicobar Island.